miking-lang/miking/README.md

 There are limitations on what kinds of expressions can be accelerated.
 The exact limitations depend on which accelerate backend is used.
 They apply to the accelerated expressions and any code these make use of.
-Many limitations are checked statically when compiling with acceleration enabled.
-A few limitations are also checked dynamically when using `--check-well-formed`.
+Many limitations are checked statically when compiling with `--accelerate`.
+When using `--debug-accelerate`, a few limitations are also checked dynamically.

 In addition, we assume that the parallel operations performed in a `reduce` or `loop` yield the same result regardless of execution order.
 If this requirement